Galena Lodge has four yurts available for rent in the winter & summer.

 What Does Galena Lodge Provide?

 Each yurt is furnished with a wood stove for heat, propane stove and fuel for cooking, solar lights (lanterns as backup), pots, pans, dishes, silverware, cups and mugs, coffee pots and percolators or filters, paper towels, toilet paper, newspaper, firewood, matches, books, games, snow shovels, and beds with foam mats.
 You will need to split and stock firewood from the firewood pile outside your yurt during your stay and upon departure.
-One yurt pull behind sled is included with your yurt rental.
-Snowshoe passes are included with your yurt rental but if you want to Nordic ski you must purchase a NVT trail pass for $17/day.

 What Do I Need to Bring?